 Is Sinovac a safe vaccine?

-The WHO strategic advisory group of experts on immunization (SAGE) has analysed the safety data for Sinovac and approved the vaccine for people over 18 years old.
+The WHO strategic advisory group of experts on immunization (SAGE) has analysed the safety data for Sinovac and approved the vaccine.
+The Hong Kong expert committee on vaccination has approved Sinovac for people over 3 years old.
 Safety monitoring is ongoing and large numbers of inactivated vaccines have now been given worldwide, especially in China.

 Does Sinovac vaccine have side effects?

 Answer: Yes but the vast majority are mild and self-limiting

 The following are the reported incidence for side effects with Sinovac:

 Mild side effects are relatively common.
 In a recent survey of OT&P patients, only 2 out of 3,233 patients indicated that the side effects would prevent them from taking another vaccination.
 In our survey, mild side effects were less common with Sinovac than with the BioNTech vaccine.
 We have summarised the evidence of side effects of Covid vaccines in another article.

 Will I need a booster dose of Sinovac vaccine?